-NB: All parent volunteers who are working to support programs or students across the school require a Department for Communities and Social Inclusion (DCSI) clearance and Reporting Abuse & Neglect (R.A.N.) training before commencing volunteer work.
+NB: All parent volunteers who are working to support programs or students across the school require a Department for Communities and Social Inclusion (DCSI) clearance and Responding to Risk, Harm, Abuse & Neglect (R.R.H.A.N.) training before commencing volunteer work.